gizatechxyz/Giza-Hub/verifiable_linear_regression_model/tutorial/VerifiableLinearRegressionModelTutorial.md

 ### Creating a new scarb project
 Scarb is the Cairo package manager specifically created to streamline our Cairo and Starknet development process.
-Scarb will typically manage project dependencies, the compilation process (both pure Cairo and Starknet contracts), downloading and building external libraries to accelerate our development with Orion.You can find all information about Scarb and Cairo installation [here](../../framework/get-started.md#installations).
+Scarb will typically manage project dependencies, the compilation process (both pure Cairo and Starknet contracts), downloading and building external libraries to accelerate our development with Orion.
+You can find all the information about Scarb and Cairo installation [here](../../framework/get-started.md#installations).

 To create a new Scarb project, open your terminal and run: